-The Metropolitan Greenspace Program (MGP) commits grant funding to local councils in Greater Sydney and the Central Coast for projects that improve and increase access to regionally significant open space.
+The MGP commits grant funding to local councils in Greater Sydney and the Central Coast for projects that improve and increase access to regionally significant open space.

-The program aligns with the NSW Government’s Greater Sydney Region Plan A Metropolis of Three Cities, and the Green Grid strategy, helping to create a network of high-quality green space that connects town centres, public transport hubs, and major residential areas.
+The program aligns with the NSW Government’s Greater Sydney Region Plan, A Metropolis of Three Cities, and the Green Grid strategy, helping to create a network of high-quality green space that connects town centres, public transport hubs, and major residential areas.

 The MGP is the longest running open space grants program, having started in 1983.
-Since 1990 over $50 million has been provided to more than 650 projects.
+Since 1990 over $56 million has been provided to more than 681 projects.

 Grants are offered on a dollar-for-dollar basis for capital and planning works.
 Eligible capital works projects include shared pedestrian and cycle pathways, new or improved parks and open spaces, improved signage and accessibility.
 Eligible planning projects include open-space plans, plans of management and master plans that will lead to capital works.

 Funding for the program comes from the Sydney Region Development Fund, which is administered by the Office of Strategic Lands.

 We have developed the Metropolitan Greenspace Program Grant program guidelines (PDF, 2.5 MB) containing all information needed for applicants.

 In December 2022, 11 councils were awarded up to $2.82 million for 11 projects.
 The funding will support 29,098 homes to have access to open space within a 10 minute (800 metres) walk.

 Applications were assessed by an independent panel of experts.
 They are assessed against the program’s key objectives, including improving regionally significant open spaces, promoting partnerships between state and local governments, and committing to the design and future management of open space.